Gutenberg vs WordPress Classic Editor [Gutenberg Missing Features Highlighted]

 Gutenberg was launched to follow the DIY trend and facilitate the content editing experience for WordPress users.
 Three major reasons are standing behind the launch of the new WordPress content editor:

 - Providing WordPress users with a seamless content editing experience.
 There is no need to have prior CSS or HTML knowledge to use the WYSIWYG content editor.
-Simply drag and drop the needed blocks to update your texts with visual or functional elements.
+Drag and drop the needed blocks to update your texts with visual or functional elements.

 - Making it easy to create different types of content through blocks.
 Gutenberg editor lets you combine different blocks to create outstanding pieces of content within minutes.
-Unlike the old WordPress content editor, Gutenberg facilitates the way you add and rearrange images, videos, and audio files in your blog posts.
+Unlike the old WordPress content editor, Gutenberg facilitates adding and rearranging images, videos, and audio files in your blog posts.

 - The new WordPress content editor makes adding advanced features to your articles easy.
 There are blocks dedicated to adding and customizing social sharing options and CTAs, which frees you from the necessity to install third-party plugins on your site.

 What about the Classic WordPress Editor?

 The old WordPress editor was not as simple as we thought.
 To edit the content of your text, you had to switch from the Visual to the Text mode.
 The classic WordPress editor required you to modify articles using HTML unless it was impossible to make the body of your articles look as you expected.
 Thus, beginners and non-techies commonly face some difficulties while writing and editing text.